 A tunnel defines a pair of subnets (one local, one remote) which will be able to communicate via a particular endpoint.
 An IPSec phase 2 SA is negotiated for each tunnel.

-For example, a tunnel definition would be associated with an IPsec endpoint and would allow some local subnet (e.g. Overlay or unencrypted VPC VLAN) to connect to a remote subnet (e.g. your data center subnet, partner subnet, customer subnet).
+Tunnel definition are associated with a particular IPsec endpoint and allow some local subnet (e.g. the VNS3 Overlay or an unencrypted VPC VLAN) to connect to a remote subnet (e.g. your data center subnet, partner subnet, customer subnet).

 You may define multiple tunnels per endpoint if you need to connect multiple local and/or remote subnets to a given peer.

 You may NOT define tunnels whose remote subnets overlap, unless those tunnels are to the same endpoint.